 Full details here.

-Verizon has also implemented their own service-relief operation for their customers who would like to contact their loved ones in the Philippines.
+Verizon has also implemented their own service-relief operation for its customers who would like to contact their loved ones in the Philippines.

 Verizon World Plan customers (300 or 500 minutes international calling) can make calls to the Philippines without being charged for any minutes from their time-allotment blocks.